Mangu/iot-hadr/README.md

 4. `az iot hub show-connection-string --hub-name {primaryiothubname}`
 5. `az iot hub show-connection-string --hub-name {secondaryiothubname}`

-Copy the connection string from steps 4 and 5 as "primaryiothubnameConnection" and "secondaryiothubnameConnection".
+Open any text editor and copy the connection string from steps 4 and 5 as "PrimaryIoTHubConnection" and "SecondaryIoTHubConnection" respectably.
 We will need it later.

 #### Create Event Hubs

-The following commands will create a EventHubs namespace and two EventHub; One to capture registry events and one for device twin changes:
+Back on the Cloud Shell,the following commands will create a EventHubs namespace and two EventHub; One to capture registry events and one for device twin changes:
 1. `az eventhubs namespace create --name  {yournamespacename} --resource-group {your resource group name}`
 2. `az eventhubs eventhub create --name registry -namespace-name {yournamespacename } --resource-group  --{your resource group name}`
 3. `az eventhubs eventhub create --name devicetwin -namespace-name {yournamespacename } --resource-group  --{your resource group name}`